 - A letter explaining the nature of your economic situation and how it is serious, urgent, and unforeseen.

-- Photocopy of paper or print-out of electronic Form I-94 (please click on the link for instructions).
+- Photocopy of paper or print-out of electronic Form I-94.

 - Copy of your unofficial transcript available from Wolverine Access